aerosense-ai/data-gateway/README.md

 ```
 Usage: gateway [OPTIONS] COMMAND [ARGS]...

-  Enter the AeroSense Gateway CLI.
+  Enter the Aerosense Gateway CLI.
 Run the on-tower gateway service to read
-  data from the bluetooth receivers and send it to AeroSense Cloud.
+  data from the bluetooth receivers and send it to Aerosense Cloud.

 Options:
   --logger-uri TEXT               Stream logs to a websocket at the given URI